 | Free Trial | 7 days | 3 days |

 Affordability Without Compromise: At $19.99/month for the Basic plan, LegesGPT costs significantly less than CaseText did before its shutdown.
 This makes professional-grade AI legal research accessible to practitioners who previously couldn't justify the expense.
+See full pricing details.

 International Coverage: Unlike CaseText's U.S.-only focus, LegesGPT supports 38+ countries.
 This is particularly valuable for:

 Modern AI Architecture: LegesGPT was built from the ground up with modern AI architecture, incorporating the latest advances in large language models.
 This means it can understand complex legal queries, provide nuanced answers, and improve continuously as the underlying technology advances.
+Learn more about the AI legal chatbot and case law search capabilities.

 No Long-Term Contracts: The month-to-month pricing option allows legal professionals to use LegesGPT exactly when they need it, without committing to annual contracts.
 This flexibility is especially valuable for solo practitioners with variable caseloads.